‘Learn from the best to serve the best’

 Putting my project into action

 After hundreds of hours of both formal and informal study, I have finally developed my first two unique ‘where East meets West’ holistic relaxation and happiness programmes – one for men in employment and the other for those who are about to retire or have already done so – and both focus heavily on mental relaxation and Zen mind mastery.
-Both were successfully tried and tested on many very demanding, time-poor and exceptionally busy and stressed CEOs, businessmen and business owners, which encouraged me to leave my teaching/ corporate lecturing career behind (in cross-cultural psychology, international business communication and foreign languages) and create an exclusive ‘men only zone’ practice.
+Both were successfully tried and tested on many very demanding, time-poor and exceptionally busy and stressed CEOs, businessmen and business owners, which encouraged me to leave my teaching/ corporate training career behind (in cross-cultural psychology and cross-cultural competence, international business communication and foreign languages) and create an exclusive ‘men only zone’ practice.

 What started out as a small, private home project, born out of hopelessness and desperation, became a lifelong passion and subsequently a career as well.
 Over 20 years later, my dedication to men’s health, happiness and mental wellness remains as strong as ever, thanks to my vast experience and knowledge of what chronic stress, burnout, depression, bottled up emotions and addictions can do not only to the quality of life of the individuals concerned, but also to the long suffering partners, children, family members, friends and colleagues.